-- Establish and maintain strong working relationships with industries, associations, groups, and key individuals. - Pursue an alliance within the affected high rate industry trade groups. - If an alliance is established, the committee will ensure that all agreement goals and objectives are being met. - The committee will be responsible for reviewing and updating APN 133 at least annually to ensure effectiveness and accuracy with our procedures. - The committee will meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met.
+- Establish and maintain strong working relationships with industries, associations, groups, and key individuals. - Pursue an alliance within the affected high rate industry trade groups. - If an alliance is established, the committee will ensure that all agreement goals and objectives are being met. - The committee will be responsible for reviewing and updating OPN 133 at least annually to ensure effectiveness and accuracy with our procedures. - The committee will meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met.

-- Utilize sources of information (OFIR, NC inspection data, etc.) to identify changes and trends in causes of fatalities in identified groups to focus training programs and outreach materials to specific problem areas (i.e.; quick cards, hazard alerts). - Support training and outreach events statewide for those engaged in sawmills, veneer, manufactured home and other wood products activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to sawmills, veneer, manufactured home and other wood products activities. - Provide training specific to this industry group to OSH Division personnel when requested by their bureau. - Ensure industry guides related to the wood products industry (i.e.; A guide to Ergonomics, A Guide to Occupational Exposure to Wood and Wood Dust) are current and available for download.
+- Utilize sources of information (OFIR, NC inspection data, etc.) to identify changes and trends in causes of fatalities in identified groups to focus training programs and outreach materials to specific problem areas (i.e.; quick cards, hazard alerts). - Support training and outreach events statewide for those engaged in sawmills, veneer, manufactured home and other wood products activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to sawmills, veneer, manufactured home and other wood products activities. - Provide training specific to this industry group to OSH Division personnel when requested by their bureau. - Ensure industry guides related to the wood products industry (i.e.; A guide to Ergonomics, A Guide to Occupational Exposure to Wood and Wood Dust) are current and available for download. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits.

 - Conduct onsite technical assistance visits to improve safety and health programs. - Continue to promote consultative activities related to this SEP.
-These promotions should include training activities, mailers, and telephone/site visits to solicit business. - Promote Recognition Programs such as SHARP, Carolina Star and Rising Star in the industries affected by this SEP. - Support training and education activities in these industries.
+These promotions should include training activities, mailers, and telephone/site visits to solicit business. - Support training and education activities in these industries.

-- Operations Procedure Notice (OPN) 133 and a portion of the Field Operations Manual (FOM) Chapter 2 will maintain an outline of compliance inspection targeting, inspection scope and guidance for compliance officers. - Devote multiple district resources to inspect targeted sites throughout the state with emphasis on industries/employers with higher injury/illness rates in the NAICS 321 industry groups. - Use Informal Settlement Agreements to improve employer safety programs and require employers to attend training and education courses.
+- Operations Procedure Notice (OPN) 133 and a portion of the Field Operations Manual (FOM) Chapter 2 will maintain an outline of compliance inspection targeting, inspection scope and guidance for compliance officers. - Devote multiple district resources to inspect targeted sites throughout the state with emphasis on industries/employers with higher injury/illness rates in the NAICS 321 industry groups.

-- Support training and education activities in these industries.
+- Use Informal Settlement Agreements to improve employer safety programs and require employers to attend training and education courses. - Support training and education activities in these industries.